Adolescent and Young Adult (AYA) Cancer Program

 I'm not a child anymore.
 Why should I come to Seattle Children’s for treatment?

-Research shows that, for certain kinds of cancer, teens and young adults have much better results when they are treated at a pediatric hospital like Children’s.
+Research shows that, for certain kinds of cancer, teens and young adults have much better results when they are treated at a pediatric hospital like Seattle Children’s.
 Even compared with teens and young adults who have the same treatment plan (protocol) but who go to an adult hospital, those who go to a pediatric hospital have better results (outcomes).

 In fact, Seattle Children’s has better outcomes than the national average, especially for patients with certain kinds of leukemia or brain tumors.